P20-WIN/Data-Governance-Manual/5_data-policies.md

 For matching files – Files should be in a tab delimited text file.
 There should not be quotations around text fields.

-For analytic files – Files should be in the format requested and approved for the given data request.
+For analytical files – Files should be in the format requested and approved for the given data request.

 ## Standard naming convention for files and data elements:

 The file naming standard for data files transferred via SFTP is as follows:

 a.
 Agency acronym

 b.
 Data Request Number listed in DSA

 c.
 Date file was created (MM_DD_YYYY)

 d.
 Contents of file (matching, analytical, key)

 example: "DOL.000.01_01_2000.matching"

 The table below identifies the most commonly requested data variables.